beejjorgensen/bgc/src/bgc_part_1600_structs2.md

 };
 ```

-It's important to node that `next` is a pointer.
+It's important to note that `next` is a pointer.
 This is what allows the
 whole thing to even build.
 Even though the compiler doesn't know what
 the entire `struct node` looks like yet, all pointers are the same size.